Renewables projects: Effective and efficient dispute management

 In our experience, disputes in the renewables sector are commonly resolved through international arbitration.
 One of the advantages of international arbitration as a dispute resolution mechanism is the flexibility that the parties retain over the process.
+(For further advantages read our article on why you should be thinking about International Arbitration).
 There are a number of steps that the parties involved can take to ensure that any arbitration proceedings do not become disproportionately expensive and time-consuming.
 These steps relate to:

 Thought needs to be given at the outset as to whether there are any third parties with a relevant interest in the proceedings.
 For example, in a dispute about the under-performance of an energy-from-waste plant, a construction contractor facing a claim from the owner might want to claim against the feedstock supplier to argue that it was the quality of the feedstock supplied, and not the design of the plant, that led to the underperformance.